moalang/moa/docs/backlog.md

 # Rejected
 - number interface: "**" is not good match for some types, e.g, vector2
 - ";": ambiguous in class and enum, harder parsing arguments
+- optional argument: low frequency
+- default argument: low frequency

 # Pending
+- "for": might be replaced with seq(n).each
+- "each": might be replaced with list.each
 - ordered dict: convinient, but slower
 - property: no consistency, but intuitiveness
 - type level programming: flexible, but excessive